 Suggested adjustments: Go out the opposite entrance of Zion to access Coral Pink Sand Dunes or do more great hiking and sight-seeing in Zion Saturday as well.

 Beaver Base Camp Highlights Tour (Bryce Canyon National Park, Mountain Biking, and Water Action)

 Arrive at Beaver Base Camp Thursday evening, set up camp, dinner.

-Saturday: Spend the morning mountain biking the amazing network of trails in the area and spend the afternoon hitting the Three Creeks Reservoir.
+Saturday: Spend the morning mountain biking the network of trails in the area and spend the afternoon at Three Creeks Reservoir.
 Head back to camp to enjoy dinner and a night around the campfire before some well-deserved sleep.

-Sunday: Clean up, pack up and head home with memories to last a lifetime.
+Sunday: Finally, clean up, pack up and head home with memories to last a lifetime.

 Moab Base Camp Highlights Tour (Arches and Canyonlands National Park, Dead Horse State Park)